kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/Getting-Started-Playkit-SDK-Android.md

 ## Integrate the Playkit SDK into your Application Settings

 1. Clone the SDK  from https://github.com/kaltura/playkit-android and locate it next to your application code.
+In case that you want to look at the code stand-alone, open the playkit-android folder in the Android Studio.
 2. In the setting.gradle, add the SDK project settings as follows:
 	```
 	include ':playkit', ':playkitdemo'